-From April 28 to May 16, viewers have the opportunity to watch the films of the debut program on our website, rate them and choose a winner.
-Here you may go and watch films.
+From April 28 to May 16, viewers had the opportunity to watch the films of the debut program on our website, rate them and choose a winner.
+Here you may go and see results.

-We will also hold a series of zoom conferences with film authors.
-Schedule.
+We’vel also held a series of zoom conferences with film authors.
+Translations.